noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 Enter in the item name to search for that item.
 Alternatively, you can make the request without the name parameter to return all items on your TP App.

 ## Setting the URI (Item Metadata)
+Item metadata is optional, but if you want to display an image and item properties in the Enjin Wallet (and other Enjin Services) you will need to define some metadata.

 In order to link an item to a metadata file, you will need a .json file hosted somewhere that has public read access.
 You can include a name (which would be displayed instead of the blockchain item name), description, and link to an image (which also needs to be publicly readable) in the .json file.

+The bare minimum recommended metadata is a name, a description, and an image.
+You would define this like so:0

 ```
 {
   "name": "ITEM_NAME",